 - Special equipment suppliers

-We can’t guarantee finding answers for you, but will always try, and our experience ranges from grant sourcing, to discovering where to get free nappies!
+We can’t guarantee to find the answers for you, but we will always try, and our experience ranges from grant sourcing, to discovering where to get free nappies!

 PRACTICAL HELP FOR YOUR CHILD

-- Breathe On UK can help with the purchase of an item which will make life easier or happier, for your LTV or oxygen-therapy dependent young person (up to the age of 21), A recent example is the purchase of a laptop to allow one of our children to keep up with her schoolwork when too poorly to attend, or it may be something as simple as funding a musical mobile)
+- Breathe On UK can help with the purchase of an item which will make life easier or happier for your LTV or oxygen-therapy dependent young person (up to the age of 21), A recent example is the purchase of a laptop to allow one of our children to keep up with her schoolwork when too poorly to attend, but it might be something as simple as funding a musical mobile.